tersesystems/echopraxia/docs/usage/conditions.md

 In situations where you're looking through fields for a condition, you can use [JSONPath](https://github.com/json-path/JsonPath#jayway-jsonpath) to find values from the logging context in a condition.

-Tip: You can integrate IntelliJ IDEA with JSONPath using the [inject language](https://www.jetbrains.com/idea/guide/tips/evaluate-json-path-expressions/) settings page and adding `LoggingContext`.
+Tip: if you are using IntelliJ IDEA, you can add the [@Language("JSONPath")](https://www.jetbrains.com/help/idea/using-language-injections.html#language_annotation) annotation to [inject JSONPATH](https://www.jetbrains.com/idea/guide/tips/evaluate-json-path-expressions/).

 The `context.find*` methods take a class as a type, and a [JSON path](https://www.ietf.org/archive/id/draft-ietf-jsonpath-base-03.html), which can be used to search through context fields (or arguments, if the condition is used in a logging statement).